 To do this, we are forced to make assumptions that often make the models reductionist, simplistic, and absurd.
-For example, in economic systems the assumptions that all people are ‘rational actors’ and that there is ‘perfect information’.
-In large part, this is due to a tradition of compartmentalized disciplines in academia, where the social scientists have pushed a quantitative, value-neutral approach to studying these systems in the misguided pursuit of establishing concrete laws similar to the laws of nature.
+For example, in economics the assumptions that all people are ‘rational actors’ and that there is ‘perfect information’ are incorrect.
+In large part, this tendency of ours to make simplistic, reductionist models comes from an academic tradition of compartmentalized disciplines, where social scientists have pushed a quantitative, value-neutral approach to studying these systems in the misguided pursuit of establishing concrete laws similar to the laws of nature.

 Even if we could predict the future, why would we want to?
 We have the power to create a better future.
 The complexity of social systems within the biosphere demands a whole-system perspective and employing backcasting from sustainability principles.
 In this way, we can acknowledge the value-laden reality of social systems.
 We can all take a transdisciplinary approach to learning to better understand the basic constraints in which we must operate.
 And together, we can implement the changes in how we do things necessary to create a sustainable society.